 The first Serbian rising against the Turkish rule started in Orašac close to Arandjelovac and the second rising began in not far from Kragujevac.
-These were the reasons why king Petar chose Oplenac near Topola for a place to build a mausoleum for his dynasty - Karadjordjevic.
-At the farthest south, there is a Ovčar- Kablarska gorge.
+These were the reasons why king Petar chose Oplenac near Topola for a place to build a mausoleum for his dynasty – Karadjordjevic.
+At the farthest south, there is Ovčar- Kablarska gorge.
 It is famous for its natural beauties and monasteries.
 Rural tourism is very developed, and joyful landscapes with forests and meadows simply lure tourists.

-Located near rivers, springs and streams and on mountains slopes, the villages of central Serbia offer opportunities for a varied and active holiday, which depending on the season can be a mixture of fishing, hunting, skiing, swimming, horse-riding, picking medicinal plants and forest fruits, walking, biking, preparing food and winter provisions with hosts, rakija distilling or grape-picking.
+Located near rivers, springs and streams and on mountains slopes, the villages of central Serbia offer opportunities for a varied and active holiday, which depending on the season, it can be a mixture of fishing, hunting, skiing, swimming, horse-riding, picking medicinal plants and forest fruits, walking, biking, preparing food and winter provisions with hosts, rakija distilling or grape-picking.
 Some village households hold workshops on how to make handicrafts and prepare traditional food or dry plums.
 Touring the landmarks of mediaeval Serbia – its many monasteries further adds to the powerful spiritual electricity felt across the region.
 The Endowment of King Petar I is located in Oplenac, and of special interest is the Church of St George, known for its unusually beautiful mosaics.

 The Rajac Mow (Kosidba na Rajcu) is an event born from the tradition of mowing, in which relatives, neighbors and friends came together to cultivate the land.
 At that time, the mountain meadows below Rajac, near Ljig, were mowed in the middle of summer to the melodies of authentic folk songs.